Capture your Reader’s Attention with Great Essay Hooks

 For example, if you are writing a narrative essay, it is a good idea to start with an engaging anecdote that creates a personal connection with your reader at the very beginning.

 Now that you have established your audience and the objective of your writing, you can get down to crafting your essay hook.
 From using humor to posing a rhetorical question, there are several ways to begin your essay on an engaging and interesting note.
-Here are the types of hooks you can consider using for your essay.

 1. Famous Quote